Platform.sh User Documentation

 This feature is available for Enterprise and Elite customers.
 Compare the tiers on our pricing page, or contact our sales team for more information.

-If your plan includes managed scaling, Platform.sh proactively monitors your apps to make sure they don’t have errors from overuse.
-If the monitoring determines a load is causing issues for your site, a support ticket is opened.
+If your plan includes managed scaling, Platform.sh monitors your application to make ensure it doesn’t fail due to a lack of resources.
+If the monitoring determines that a lack of resources is causing issues for your site, a support ticket is opened.
 The Platform.sh team determines whether upscaling is necessary or can be avoided by, for example, blocking a malicious bot.

 If upscaling is necessary, it’s handled for you and you’re kept up to date in the support ticket.
 When the traffic spike passes, your plan is downgraded again to use only the necessary resources.